-Albert Dumont's new poetry collection, Sitting by the Rapids, will be available from Kegedonce Press in November of 2018.
+Albert Dumont's new poetry collection, Sitting by the Rapids, was published by Kegedonce Press in November of 2018.

 Smokii Sumac is a proud member of the Ktunaxa nation.
 He is a PhD Candidate in Indigenous Studies at Trent University where his research centres on "coming home" stories from a Ktunaxa adoptee and two-spirit perspective.
 Smokii’s work has been published in Write Magazine, and under his former name (he is a man of many names) in Canadian Literature, Aanikoobijigan//Waawaashkeshi and on coffee sleeves as one of the winners of Peterborough's e-city lit’s artsweek contest in 2014.
 He currently shares his time between Nogojiwanong (Peterborough), and Ithaca, NY.

 Smokii's new poetry collection, you are enough: love poems for the end of the world will be available from Kegedonce Press in late 2018.

 [Author photo by Sweetmoon Photography]